-The prayer, "thy kingdom come" implies that there is a kingdom, that it is elsewhere, and that it is possible that it can come here.
+The prayer, 'thy kingdom come' implies that there is a kingdom, that it is elsewhere, and that it is possible that it can come here.
 We know that Jesus is the king, that he is not on earth at present, and that he will come.
+Christians today are placed into the "body of Christ", which can be taken to mean that we are in his kingdom even thought the actual physical kingdom will wait until the earth experiences tribulations such as never been seen.